GLOBAL ECONOMY-Asia's factory output weakens on global slowdown, China COVID curbs

 The International Monetary Fund cut Asia's economic forecasts as global monetary tightening, rising inflation blamed on the war in Ukraine, and China's sharp slowdown dampened the region's recovery prospects.

-The fallout from China's strict COVID-19 curbs continues to broaden, forcing the temporary closure of Disney's Shanghai resort and hitting production of Apple Inc iPhones at a major contract manufacturing facility.
+The fallout from China's strict COVID-19 curbs continues to broaden.
+This week, restrictions forced the temporary closure of Disney's Shanghai resort and hit production of Apple Inc iPhones at a major contract manufacturing facility.

 (Reporting by Leika Kihara; Editing by Sam Holmes)